 Science and climate education in formal and informal settings

-Advancing women in science
+Advancing women in science and interdisciplinary scholars

 In the News

 Earth Day—Saturday, April 22—is more important than ever this year.
 As environmental protections are increasingly challenged or reduced, the Barnard community is enhancing sustainability efforts, working to reduce the effects of climate change, and creating scientifically based solutions to address environmental hazards.